enspiral-dev-academy/community/code-of-conduct/long.md

 Conference staff will be happy to help participants contact security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.

-  - conduct@opensourceandfeelings.com
+ - conduct@osfeels.com
-  - [TKTKTK Phone number for conference security or organizers]
- - [TKTKTK Phone number for hotel/venue security]
- - [TKTKTK Local law enforcement]
- - [TKTKTK Local sexual assault hot line]
- - [TKTKTK Local emergency and non-emergency medical (e.g., urgent care, day clinic)]
- - [TKTKTK Local taxi company]
- - [TKTKTK Phone number for conference security or organizers]
- - [TKTKTK Phone number for hotel/venue security]
- - [TKTKTK Local law enforcement]
- - [TKTKTK Local sexual assault hot line]
- - [TKTKTK Local emergency and non-emergency medical (e.g., urgent care, day clinic)]
- - [TKTKTK Local taxi company]

 ### Scope

-We expect all community participants (guests, sponsors, and contributors, paid or otherwise) to abide by this Code of Conduct in all community venues–online and in-person—as well as in all one-on-one communications pertaining to community business.
+We expect all community participants (guests, sponsors, and contributors, paid or otherwise) to abide by this Code of Conduct in all community venues, online and in-person, as well as in all one-on-one communications pertaining to community business.

 This code of conduct and its related procedures also applies to unacceptable behavior occuring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

-### Contact info
+## Contact Info

- - conduct@opensourceandfeelings.com
+ - conduct@osfeels.com
- - [TKTKTK Phone number for conference security or organizers]
- - [TKTKTK Phone number for hotel/venue security]
- - [TKTKTK Local law enforcement]
- - [TKTKTK Local sexual assault hot line]
- - [TKTKTK Local emergency and non-emergency medical (e.g., urgent care, day clinic)]
- - [TKTKTK Local taxi company]

 _**We expect participants to follow these rules at all conference venues and conference-related social events.**_